Ekryd/sortgraphql/README.md

 ## Version history ##

+* 2022-09-20: Released 1.1.0 Differentiate between descriptions and comments when processing files.
 * 2022-04-02: Released 1.0.0 Supports schema definitions properly.
 * 2021-10-11: Released 0.0.4 Added configuration parameters to validate individual schemas.
 Input types will also have directives on separate line.
 * 2021-06-06: Released 0.0.3 Added configuration parameters to customize sorting.